userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

     # pose_array.append(pose)
     ```

-    After the target point is set, execute this script, and the robot can achieve the autonomous navigation to the target point in a loop.
+    After the target point is set, execute this script, switch the remote control to Auto mode, and the robot can achieve the autonomous navigation to the target point in a loop.
     ```Go
     source ~/work/galaxea/install/setup.bash
     python3 point_nav.py